tca19/programming-notes/expert-c-programming/ch01-history/ch01-notes.md

 ### The Present Day: ANSI C
 ANSI C is defined in a 200 pages manual.
 People should work with ANSI C, not K&R
 C. ANSI C was finally adopted in 1989.

+### It's Nice, but Is It Standard ?
+When something is written as _implementation defined_ or _unspecified_, the code is unportable.
+If something is _undefined_ or violating a _constraint_, the code is bad.\
+A _strictly-conforming_ program :
+* only uses _specified features_
+* has no output that depends on _implementation-defined_, _unspecified_ or _undefined_ features.

+Differences between K&R C and ANSI C ?
+* function prototype with parameter types
+* new keywords ẹ̣̣̣̣̣̣̣̣̣̣̣̣̣`enum, const, signed, void`.